Gary-Burke/the-garden-gallery/README.md

 * As a potential new visitor, it would be helpful if there were links with an image for guidance, to navigate to separate dedicated pages, which showcases the garden and the galley.

-* As a garden enthusiast, I want to see a few pictures, showcasing the Garden and what to expect.
-If possible, a video frame from Youtube, in regards to this garden and event.
+* As a garden enthusiast, I want to see a few pictures, showcasing the Garden and what to expect from attending the event.

 * As an art enthusiast, I want to see a few pictures, showcasing the Gallery with multiple artwork.